 CH43 4UX

 The annual collection.
 A Special Collection is held in churches across the Diocese every November.
-Cash given on the day cannot be Gift Aided unless it goes through an envelope or you donate online with a Gift Aid declaration.
+Cash given on the day cannot attract Gift Aid unless it goes through an individual numbered envelope or you donate online with a Gift Aid declaration in place.

 Get in touch

-For more information, including the Fund's leaflet with Gift Aid Declaration and Standing Order Form, contact the Planned Giving Office: pg@dioceseofshrewsbury.org.
+For more information, including the Fund's leaflet with a Gift Aid Declaration and Standing Order form, use the Planned Giving Office contact listed below.